whuang602/Image-Transformer/README.md

 <h1 align="center"> Image Transformer Program (In progress) </h1>

-<h2 align="center"> Compression Feature </h4>
+<h2 align="center"> Compression </h4>

-<h4 align="center"> This feature compresses an image by a given factor value (multitude in which the image will be compressed) </h4>
+<h4 align="center"> This feature uses linear algebra to compress an image by a given factor value </h4>
-<h4 align="center"> Ex. factor = 2 means the image will be compressed to take up only 1/2 of original storage space </h4>
+<h4 align="center"> Ex. factor = x means the image will be compressed to take up only 1/x of the original's unique pixel storage </h4>
+<h4 align="center"> Note that there is diminishing returns due to the file maintaining the same resolution and that pixel count != local file storage </h4>

 <details>
 <summary> Image Examples </summary>